Extreme Hazard Identification

 Identifying extreme hazards starts with understanding how a risk can manifest itself and then determining what steps need to be taken to prevent it from happening.

-By understanding what kind of environment employees are working in, and which processes are being used daily, EHS teams can begin to identify which areas present more risk than others.
+Knowing the work environment and daily processes employees are working in helps EHS teams identify which areas present more extreme risk than others.

-This means examining everything from physical structures and equipment, to potential sources of ignition or flammable materials.
-It also means taking into account any unusual environmental conditions that could increase the likelihood of an incident occurring.
+This means examining everything from physical structures and equipment to potential sources of ignition or flammable materials.
+Unusual environmental conditions that could increase the likelihood of an incident should also be considered.

-For example, if there are large amounts of combustible dust present in the facility then there is a greater risk for an explosion occurring due to static electricity or other ignition sources.
+For example, large amounts of combustible dust in a facility increase the risk of an explosion due to static electricity or other ignition sources.

-In addition, fatigue can also play a role in exacerbating existing risks—especially in industrial settings where long shifts are common and workers may not have adequate rest periods between shifts which can lead to exhaustion and lessened alertness on the job site.
+In addition, fatigue also increases existing risks—especially in industrial settings where long shifts are common.
+Workers often lack adequate rest, leading to exhaustion and decreased alertness on the job site.

 One of the best ways to identify extreme hazards is by analyzing safety data.
 For instance, an increasing number of companies now use AI monitoring solutions to gather insights about safety performance.

-The AI solution monitors general safety behavior, and can flag any unsafe events.
-As it processes more data, it becomes increasingly accurate, allowing EHS teams to review safety events that would otherwise be missed.
+The AI solution monitors general safety behavior and can flag any unsafe events.
+It becomes increasingly accurate as it processes more data, allowing EHS teams to review safety events that would otherwise be missed.

-Once potential extreme hazards have been identified, it is important for EHS teams to take steps towards mitigating them right away.
+Once potential extreme hazards have been identified, it is important for EHS teams to take steps toward mitigating them right away.

-The best way for teams to do this is by developing policies and procedures that outline clear expectations for workers regarding safety protocols as well as providing regular training sessions on how best handle situations where extreme hazards may exist.
+The best way for teams to do this is by developing policies and procedures that outline clear expectations for workers regarding safety measures.
+They should also provide regular safety training sessions on handling situations where potential hazards may exist.

-Additionally, investing in high-tech solutions such as automated systems can help reduce the risk of human error when dealing with hazardous materials or situations that require quick decision-making skills under pressure (such as emergency response).
+Investing in high-tech solutions such as automated systems can help reduce the risk of human error when dealing with hazardous materials or situations that require quick decision-making skills under pressure, such as emergency response.

-Automated systems can also provide additional layers of security against malicious actors who may try and access sensitive data or compromise safety standards within an industrial setting if safeguards are not put in place ahead of time.
+Automated systems, such as computer vision, can also provide additional layers of security against malicious actors who may try to access sensitive data or compromise safety standards within an industrial setting without proper safeguards.

-These safety events are automatically recorded and tagged, allowing EHS teams to review them and identify any hazards.
-This makes it easy for teams to identify hazards that would otherwise be missed.
+Safety events are automatically recorded and tagged, allowing EHS teams to easily review and identify any hazards that might otherwise be overlooked.

 Download the